andredespouys/portfolio-2023/content/articles/d-teye/index.md

 ## What did I learn? 🧐

-In this project I  learned to develop a web application using **Next.js**, knowing that I haven’t coded before with this framework, it was a veritable challenge to learn and develop almost at the same time and finish the project on time for presentation.
+In this project I  learned to develop a web application using **Next.js**, knowing that I haven’t coded before with this framework, it was a real challenge to learn and develop almost at the same time and finish the project on time for presentation.

-The **coordination** with the whole team was crucial to be conscient of the project requirements and the time we had to develop them, in our class we call it MVP, in english is traduced to the **Best Possible Version**.
+The **coordination** with the whole team was crucial to be conscious of the project requirements and the time we had to develop them, in our class we call it MVP, in English is translated to the **Best Possible Version**.

 In addition, I wanted to put my touch on it by putting a Cybersecurity related topic such as malware and their potential to alter things.